Moody College of Communication: Student profile and student life

-As of fall 2015, the Moody College of Communication has an enrollment of 3,837 undergraduates and 538 postgraduates.
-The school offers a number of professional and community service student groups, as well as social life governance councils for the student body.
+As of fall 2022, the Moody College of Communication has an enrollment of 4,445 undergraduates and 513 postgraduates.
+The Collegel offers a number of professional and community service student groups, as well as social life governance councils for the student body.
 As a hub for all media on campus, the Moody College has historically been at the center of major issues on campus and a nexus of school spirit.
 The college operates TSTV, one of the few FCC licensed television stations entirely run by students.
 The station has interviewed several persons of note in the past including Pauly Shore, Mark Cuban, and Dennis Quaid.

 Faculty

 Professors include distinguished scholars and those who have had successful careers independent of the Moody College as filmmakers, journalists, audiologists, speech language pathologists, and industry leaders.

 Alumni

 The Moody College has matriculated many distinguished alumni including Walter Cronkite, Lady Bird Johnson, and Matthew McConaughey.
 Individuals associated with the Moody College have received 34 Pulitzer Prizes, three Oscars, and 42 Emmys.
 In 2008, Robert Rodriguez graduated from the college with a BS in Radio-Television-Film, and was the University of Texas at Austin Spring 2009 Wide-Commencement Speaker.
 The Moody College has also been the starting place for many famous cartoonists including Ben Sargent, Roy Crane, and Berkeley Breathed who had all drawn for The Daily Texan during their tenure.